kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 ## Task 2: Differential expression analysis
 **Learning objective**: Learn how to identify genes that are significantly differentially expressed between two conditions.

  1. Following the gene expression tutorial, identify genes that are significantly differentially expressed between the naive and interferon-gamma (IFNg) conditions (false discovery rate (FDR) < 0.01).
 How many genes are there?
 How many genes have absolute  log2 fold-change > 1?
 How many genes are upregulated by IFNg stimulation these fold-change and FDR thresholds?
-How many genes are downregulated (de?
+How many genes are downregulated (decrease in expression)?
+(NOTE:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI1MjYxNTldfQ==
+eyJoaXN0b3J5IjpbMjY1NTM3MDM4XX0=
 -->